billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 ### Special Thanks to My Patrons

-I received a very generous Buy Me a Coffee donation in response to yesterday's post.
+I received a very generous Buy Me a Coffee donation in response to [yesterday's post](https://www.hennessysview.com/politics-is-downstream-of-the-preternatural/).
 Thank you, I am humbled, and I got the message to encourage praying the Rosary.
 I will post an article specifically for non-Catholics on the power and efficacy of the Rosary very soon.
-(Hi
+(Hint: it's the Gospels on a string.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI4MjA0OTcxLDE0NzA4NTc3NDIsLTExMT
+eyJoaXN0b3J5IjpbLTEwNzUzMzgyNiwxNDcwODU3NzQyLC0xMT
-gzOTg1MjJdfQ==
+E4Mzk4NTIyXX0=
 -->